OIRT/Course-Data/docs/deploy.md

 The Apache config files (both the conf and wsgi) are stored under the `apache` directory of this repo.
 When updates are made to the wsgi file, they take effect immediately upon deploy.
 However, updating the conf file requires an extra step:

     fab production update_apache_config

+**This often has to be called if updates don't seem to "take" on the first deploy!**